Limbic Templates: How to Change Deep Patterns

 Our brain receives an immense amount of sensory data that we couldn’t possibly deal with consciously—but our brain is still tracking it.

-The limbic brain (the “mammal” brain responsible for relating, a sense of self, motivation, focus, and emotions) processes 2 million bits of information a second.
-That includes churning through all the sensory information in our environment and within our bodies and looks for danger.
-That’s a whole lot of pattern matching.
+The limbic brain processes 2 million bits of information a second.
+It processes all the sensory information in our environment and within our bodies to look for what is important.

 Some of what it is looking for: